 Make sure you’ve got something for the superfan that wants the extra-special-exclusive-one-time-only kit and kaboodle, as well as something for the kid who’s only got $5 in his pocket.

-Sales are sales – and having a variety of different priced offerings will help you hit your income goals.
+Sales are sales – and having a variety of different priced offerings will make the entry to a sale more accessible.

 I hope, by now, you’ve got some ideas brewing for your own endeavors.

-If you need guidance on how to get started with making these ideas a reality, shoot me an email at firstname.lastname@example.org.
-I’d love to see if I could help you on this journey.
+If you need guidance on how to get started with making these ideas a reality, I offer done-for-you design services, as well as consulting.
+Book a call with me by clicking the button below, and I’d love to chat with you about how I can help you on this journey.